fleschutz/PowerShell/Docs/list-submodules.md

 ## list-submodules.ps1 - Lists the submodules of a Git repository

-This script lists the submodules of the given Git repository.
+This PowerShell script lists the submodules of the given Git repository.

 ## Parameters
 ```powershell